xocolatl-aficionado/Quizzeria/docs/Individual Contributions/Assignment 3/Mehadi_Hassan.md

 ### Participated in solving issues and code review

 When there were new issues created by other developers with help-wanted.
 I tried to solve them from my expertise ([Issue 1](https://github.com/MUN-COMP6905/project-hteam/issues/94), [Issue 2](https://github.com/MUN-COMP6905/project-hteam/issues/123), [Issue 3](https://github.com/MUN-COMP6905/project-hteam/issues/90)) and also commented on developers code bases when they created a new Pull Request and asked for changes when necessary.

+### Update the Readme file

+Updated the main readme file for this sprint and documented all the links and changes.

 ## State of Completion